Ephex2/go-gpt-cli/readme.md

 ./go-gpt-cli profile updated chat ./codeprofile.json
 ```

-A profile can be set as the profile to be used for commands using the endpoint by using the 'default' command:
+A profile can be set as the default profile to be used for an endpoint by using the 'default' command:

 ``` bash
 ./go-gpt-cli profile default chat codereview
 ```

-A default profile will be created and set as the default for an endpoint if no default profile for an endpoint exists while a command using that endpoint is run.
+A default profile (as specified by values set in the code) will be created and set as the default for an endpoint if no default profile for an endpoint exists when a command using that endpoint is run.

 To list existing default profiles, use the ```config get``` command: